Real-Time Detection of Anomalies in Large-Scale Transient Surveys: Application to ZTF Observational data

 \section{Application to ZTF Observational data}

 In this section we illustrate our method being applied to real observations from the public ZTF MSIP survey instead of simulations.

 The worldwide collection of extragalactic transients is dominated by SNe Ia, and for ZTF, there are not enough observations of other transient types to build an effective training set for the non-SNIa classes.
 Thus, in this section, we only build a model of SNe Ia, and identify anomaly scores relative to this class.
-To obtain a labelled dataset of ZTF transients, we searched the Open Supernova Catalog\footnote{We searched the catalog, \url{https://sne.space/}, on 22 Oct 2020} \citep{OSC} for objects with ZTF aliases.
-We collected 11278 SNe with ZTF aliases, but after removing all unclassified events (i.e. objects classified as "Candidate", "Other", "removed", or "NT", comprising 8413 objects), and objects with invalid or multiple conflicting classification labels (comprising 26 objects), we were left with 2839 labeled SNe.
-The number of events under each classification label were as follows: Ia: 1993, Ia-91T: 78, Ia-91bg: 14, Ia-pec: 21, Ia-csm: 3, Ia-x: 10, II: 351, IIP: 56, IIL: 1, II-pec: 2, IIn: 87, IIb: 37, Ib: 40, Ibn: 6, Ic: 55, Ic-BL: 31, Ibc: 9, CC: 6, SLSN: 1, SLSN-I: 23, SLSN-II: 16.
-In future work, we will focus efforts on obtaining other non-SNe transients from ZTF to evaluate the effectiveness of our method on individual anomalies.
+To obtain a labelled dataset of ZTF transients, we searched the Transient Name Server\footnote{We searched the catalog, \url{https://www.wis-tns.org/}, on 22 Feb 2022} for objects with ZTF aliases.
+The number of collected transients under each broad classification label (after grouping similar labels) are listed in Table \ref{tab:real_data_population}.

+We used SNIa as the reference class, and used Cataclysmic Variables (CVs), SLSNe, TDEs, and AGN as the anomalous classes.
+While AGN and CVs are relatively common, we have not included them as a model class because the wide variability of AGN make them difficult to model with the Bazin function, and because our collection of CVs is not large enough and of high enough quality to train an effective model.
+We also expect that because AGN and CVs are recurring phenomena, most of these will be quickly identified by LSST.
+However, because of the massive number of alerts from LSST, a non-insignificant number of CVs and AGN will still likely continue to be discovered over the course of the survey and thus we have included them as anomalous classes of interest to understand how our method will respond to these transients.

 Unlike the simulations, the real data from the ZTF MSIP data stream are distributed in alert packets that contain magnitudes instead of flux units.
 We convert these magnitudes and magnitude uncertainties to flux counts and uncertainties as follows,